Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Experiments

+Quadratic Weighted Kappa (QWK) is used as the main performance metric as it is suitable for both imbalanced and ordinal data.
+In addition, Mean Absolute Error (MAE), which is a commonly used performance metric in ordinal regression problems, accuracy, and macro F1 metrics are given in Table \ref{tab:experiment_results_mayo_scores}.
+In addition to the MES prediction, inflammatory bowel disease (IBD) experts are also interested in the estimation of endoscopic remission (Mayo 0 or 1) and moderate to severe disease (Mayo 2 or 3) as defined in the European Medicine Agency and the US Food and Drug Administration guidelines on UC drug development \cite{REINISCH20191673}.
+Trained CNN models for MES estimation were used for remission classification performance measurements by grouping the related Mayo subscores, without any new training.
+Cohen's Kappa, F1, and accuracy scores for remission classification are reported in Table \ref{tab:experiment_results_remission}.

+Each CNN model has been trained on a different fold and performance measurements were obtained on the initially separated test set; as a result, each architecture has ten different results.
+Reported performance results in Tables \ref{tab:experiment_results_mayo_scores} and \ref{tab:experiment_results_remission} refer to the average and standard deviation of 10 folds.
+To observe how much the performance of each class changes with CDW-CE compared to cross-entropy for three different models, confusion matrices are demonstrated in Figure \ref{fig:models_confusion_matrix} for both all Mayo classes and remission classification.
+Confusion matrices produced for each fold were normalized across true labels, then, the mean confusion matrix was obtained by getting the average of 10 normalized confusion matrix.

-\subsection{Penalization factor analysis}
+\subsection{Penalization Factor Analysis}

-$Power$ term in the CDW-CE loss provides a control over to what extent the more distant classes are penalized.
-As the power term increases, the distant classes are penalized more intensely.
-However, this penalization factor may vary depending on external factors such as the dataset and the employed CNN architecture.
-We have analyzed different power factors to determine the optimum one for each CNN architecture.
-The results in Table \ref{tab:experiment_results} for CDW-CE are the results of the models trained with the experimentally determined optimum power term.
-For each CNN architecture, mean and standard deviation of the QWK scores for the cross-validation results for varying power terms are given in Figure \ref{fig:power_analysis}.
+Power term $\alpha$ in the CDW-CE loss provides a control over to what extent the more distant classes are penalized.
+As the $\alpha$ increases, the distant classes are penalized more intensely.
+However, this penalization factor may vary depending on external factors such as the dataset, number of labels, and the employed CNN model.
+We have analyzed different $\alpha$ values to determine the optimum for each CNN model.
+The results in Tables \ref{tab:experiment_results_mayo_scores} and \ref{tab:experiment_results_remission} for CDW-CE are the results of the models trained with the experimentally determined optimum $\alpha$.
+For each CNN model, mean and standard deviation of the QWK scores for varying $\alpha$ are given in Figure \ref{fig:power_analysis}.